patawan/phess-web/README.md

 ### Mike Schur Dialog Generator

 I'm a big fan of many of the shows Michael Schur has produced: The Office, Parks and Rec, Booklyn 99, The Good Place, etc. While I was working on my Masters I created a Jupyter notebook that used Natural Language Processing to read in all of the scripts from The Office and spit out new lines of dialog for a few selected characters.
+The code is EXTREMELY BAD!
+This was one of my first "big" python projects so my main goal was to just get it functioning.
+I've been slowly improving the codebase as time allows.

 After building out expertise in AWS I decided to have some fun and build something similar using AWS resources.
 As of right now there are many more characters you can get dialog for: